 - Have clinical placements as part of their nursing programme

 - Have an Intra placement as part of their degree programme

 - Have a teaching placement as part of their degree programme

-The DLSS work collaboratively with the School of Nursing in to ensure that any student registered with the DLSS requiring reasonable accommodations on placement is appropriately supported.
+The DLSS work collaboratively with the School of Nursing to ensure that nursing students registered with the DLSS requiring reasonable accommodations on placement are appropriately supported.

-Please click here for further information: Reasonable Accommodations on Clincal Placement
+Please click here for further information: Reasonable Accommodations on Clinical Placement

 Students requiring reasonable accommodations while on teaching placement can discuss their needs with either the Disability Officer and/or Placement co-ordinator.